mattsears/gaga/README.md

 Gaga
 ==========

-Gaga is a Git-backed key/value store written in Ruby.
+Gaga is a fun experiment with key/value store written in Ruby and use Git.
 Built with [Grit](https://github.com/mojombo/grit), it supports SET, GET, KEYS, and DELETE operations.
 And since it's Git, we can easily enhance it to include other awesome Git features such as branches, diffs, reverting, and more!